erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 </figure>

-This allows to use simple binary comparison to sort the records during index creation or guide a search to the correct record.
-Such an encoded value need to take care about nulls and collations and even include sort direction.
+This allows to use simple binary comparison to sort the records during index creation or when guiding a search to the correct record.
+Such an encoded value need to take care about nulls and collations and can even include sort direction.
 But as always there are pros and cons and in this particular case the trick is that generally speaking it is impossible to reclaim the original data.
 In certain situations it can even happen that two different values produce the same normalized key (e.g. for languages with lower/upper case sorted case-insensitive).
 This means that we either:

 * need to keep both original data and normalized key or somehow else make sure precise recovery is possible.